 Courageous Catalysts (In Concert – November 11)

-For the second performance of their In Concert series, ROCO honors Veterans’ Day on November 11 with “Courageous Catalysts,” a program centering around September 12, 1962, a commission by Michael Gandolfi that celebrates the 100th birthday of President John F. Kennedy and the courage of people who fight for change.
+For the second performance of their In Concert series, ROCO honors Veterans’ Day on November 11 with “Courageous Catalysts,” a program centering around Houston: September 12, 1962, a commission by Michael Gandolfi that celebrates the 100th birthday of President John F. Kennedy and the courage of people who fight for change.

 The program also features the world premiere of The Big Heart, a new fanfare for orchestra and chorus, composed by Pulitzer Prize-winning composer Kevin Puts.
 The work explores Houston’s response to Harvey in the context of the city’s selfless sheltering of the victims of Hurricane Katrina in 2005.
 The piece features a lyric by renowned librettist Mark Campbell, and will be performed in collaboration with Houston Chamber Choir.